weiping-playnext/Zenject/README.md

 However, this is sometimes problematic especially when using other third party libraries.
 For example, some networking libraries work by automatically instantiating prefabs to sync state across multiple clients.
 And it is still desirable in these cases to execute zenject injection.

-So to solve these cases, we've added a helper MonoBehaviour that you can add to these kinds of objects called ZenAutoInjecter.
+So to solve these cases, we've added a helper MonoBehaviour that you can add to these kinds of objects called `ZenAutoInjecter`.
 If you add this MonoBehaviour to your prefab, then you should be able to call `GameObject.Instantiate` and injection should happen automatically.

 After adding this component you might notice that there is a field on it called 'Container Source'.
 This value will determine how it calculates which container to use for the injection and has the following options: